 Fish I.D. is most handy when you're in another part of the boat or performing some task that prevents you from watching the sonar screen.
 Then, you can turn on Fish I.D. and the audible fish alarm.
-When that lunker swims under your boat, you'll hear it!
+When a fish swims under your boat, you'll hear it!

 Fish I.D. can also be useful when you want to screen out some of the sonar detail gathered by your unit.
-For example, in one case, fisherman in San Francisco Bay saw clouds of clutter in the water but no fish arches.
-When a downrigger was pulled up, it brought up several small jellyfish.
-The fisherman switched their Lowrance sonar to Fish I.D., which screened out the schools of jellyfish and clearly showed the game fish there as fish symbols.
+For example, a fisherman in San Francisco Bay saw clouds of clutter in the water but no fish arches.
+When he pulled downrigger up, it brought up several small jellyfish.
+The fisherman switched his Lowrance sonar to Fish I.D., which screened out the schools of jellyfish and clearly showed the game fish there as fish symbols.